joealden/corum-docs/src/development/2-structure/3-client.md

 Even though GraphQL is a relatively new technology, there are quite a few clients to choose from.
-Some libraries target React as it is the most popular view library (Such as `urql`).
+Some libraries target React as it is the most popular view library (Such as `urql` or `relay`).
 I will be excluding these options as I want to be able to have a nice interface to the client through Vue.

-Here is the list of the choices that I considered:
+These are the two choices that I considered:

 * `graphql-request`
-* `relay`
 * `apollo`

 The following sub sections will give a brief explanation of the pros and cons of